Spedan grasps Peter Jones with two hands, 1920-1929

 Sharing Knowledge, Gain and Power

-He continued with his experiment bringing in innovations such two weeks Spring holiday, fixed pay for staff instead of commission, improving the staff accommodation, ensuring better communication between himself and the staff and increasing knowledge in the business by displaying sales figures.
-In 1918 he introduced The Gazette of Peter Jones furthering the improvement in communication.
+He continued with his experiment, bringing in innovations such as two weeks’ Spring holiday, fixed pay for staff instead of commission, improved staff accommodation, better communication between himself and the staff, and the display of sales figures to increase business knowledge.
+In 1918 he introduced The Gazette of Peter Jones, thus furthering the improvement in communication.

 Oxford Street Strike